onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Lift heavy shit to mock lifting and fall to the side Say that the olympics are great nonetheless - they’re great fun actually

-This guy (jesus - the cross) was onto something - he’s got a point
+This guy/ badass motherfucker (jesus - the cross) was onto something - he’s got a point

 We need to disintegrate this beurocratic spaghetti